AlexanderCord/SimpleBreakReminder/README.md

 ## SimpleBreakReminder

 Simple app that runs in your tray icon, reminding you to make a break.

-Configed by ini file, timeout should be set in minutes
+Config is simple ini file, timeout should be set in minutes

 When time comes, it shows small always-on-top window with a message to make a pause from you work.